In 2022, the cheapest way to buy Filecoin (FIL) in the UK is on a popular cryptocurrency exchange like Coinbase (via its Advanced Trade UI) or Kraken.

 You can buy Filecoin (FIL) on two of the best cryptocurrency exchanges available to UK residents.

-- Coinbase Pro: A familiar name in the crypto-space, Coinbase recently reported that it had more than 43 million users.
+- Coinbase: A familiar name in the crypto-space, Coinbase recently reported that it had more than 43 million users.
 Epic numbers.
-You can learn more about them in Coinbase Pro review.
+You can learn more about it in my Coinbase Review.

 In 2022, each of these exchanges also allows you to deposit GBP into your account for FREE.
 This has made the process of buying cryptocurrency much simpler and cheaper than it’s ever been before.